Techimium/repeaterly/readme.txt

 - **Dynamic Tags** Use ACF fields, subfields, and post data inside any Elementor widget — a feature normally locked behind Elementor Pro, now fully available for free with Repeaterly.

-- **Dynamic Button** Create buttons with dynamic content from ACF fields, post titles, permalinks, and more.

-- **Dynamic Image** Display images dynamically from ACF fields, post thumbnails, or featured images.

-- **Dynamic Text** Pull text dynamically from ACF fields, post content, or other sources.

 - **Dynamic Icon List** Build dynamic lists using ACF repeater fields and sub-fields.

 - **Dynamic Image Carousel** (Pro) A custom Image Carousel widget that supports dynamic image sources from custom fields.